-Making a difference in the lives of Parkinsons patients may be easier than you realize, with a piece of equipment you’ve got right in front of you.
+Making a difference in the lives of Parkinson’s patients may be easier than personal trainers realize, with one piece of equipment you’ve probably got right in front of you: a stationary bike.
 All it takes is some education in the details and willingness to reach out your hand to those that need it.

 The venerable Tom Brokaw once said, “It’s easy to make a buck.
 It’s a lot tougher to make a difference.”
 What if you held the power to truly make a difference in a client’s life?